xHasKx/http-server-in-bash/README.md

-# Static HTTP server in Bash and Netcat only
+# Static HTTP 1.0 server in Bash Shell with Netcat only

 Don't ask me "why".
 Because I can.